seeker89/unikernels/README.md

 # unikernels

+> – Unikernels are specialised, single address space machine images constructed by using library operating systems -- wikipedia

 Unikernels promise lightweight, secure, minimalistic image to boot and run.
 They assume being run in a secure hypervisor, so can do away with a lot of complexity of a modern OS.
 There are two main approaches:

 1. clean slate, where a new, minimal unikernel is written in a modern language